 The treatment could be:

-- Physical therapy is done with a goal of attaining functional recovery of the patient.
+- Physical therapy is done with the goal of attaining the functional recovery of the patient.
 Both chest and limb physiotherapy.

 - Occupational therapy to achieve a residual function for activities of daily living.